There are too many people to mention involved in LocalGov Drupal. Here's a selection from all of our disciplines.

 Neil Williams, Dave Briggs and Annie Heath at Croydon for their unequivocal support.

-Phil Newberry and Andy Wallis at Brighton & Hove for agreeing to work with Croydon on shared Drupal code.
+Larissa Reed, IT managers, Andy Wallis at Brighton & Hove for agreeing to work with Croydon on shared Drupal code, and Andy Broomfield for his ongoing commitment and contribution.

 The Croydon product team that picked up the work and led us forward - Adnan Muhammad, Ben Hills-Jones, Chris Stevens, Corinne Pinfold, Chris O'Leary, Design Dave Hamilton, Naomi Charles, Steph Wilson, and Mira Galati.
 Also thanks to the council's wider team of content designers Angie Forson, Adam Ranger and Amelia Walker for adopting LocalGov Drupal and giving us great feedback.